sebastienmira/Sigil/README.md

 - Allows the user to perform a manual analysis of the text.

 ### Chat
-Users can create an account in Sigil and chat with eachother.
+Users can create an account in Sigil and chat with eachother:
--Allows for in-chat encryption and decryption.
+- Allows for in-chat encryption and decryption.
--Messages are encrypted before being sent.
+- Messages are encrypted before being sent.
--Allows the users the privacy of encrypted text.
+- Allows the users the privacy of encrypted text.
--Allows "code-breakers" to challenge eachother with their own ciphers.
+- Allows "code-breakers" to challenge eachother with their own ciphers.